Dr. Lisa Lehnen

 - Conflict and coexistence with wildlife, particularly wolves

-- Conservation conflicts
+- Conservation culture and conflicts

 - Impacts of nature on people’s quality of life